JohnWCartmell/ERScript/html/change-18-May-2025.md

 2. Generalise label positioning so that works on sloping terminal arms as well as horizontal and vertical as at present.
 3. Gravitate toward more general orientation directives -- focus on clockwise and anticlockwise instead of left, right, high and low as at present.
-4. Fix a feature/bug --- do not to create empty labels when no annotations are specified.
-(Currently get a warning messages when a route has no annotation on one end or another.) by creating labels conditionally.
-5. Improve the positioning of endpoints for routes along the edges of enclosures.
+4. Improve the positioning of endpoints for routes along the edges of enclosures.

 ### Language
 + routes are directional they lead from a source enclosure to a destination enclosure,